Hurricane Allison (1995): Preparations

 In anticipation of Allison, tropical cyclone warnings and watches were issued in Cuba, Mexico, and Florida.
 At 09:00 UTC on June 3, the government of Cuba issued a tropical storm warning for the extreme western portions of the country.
 Six hours later, the Mexican government issued a tropical storm warning from Felipe Carrillo Puerto, Quintana Roo, to Tizimín, Yucatán.
 As Allison moved northward, watches and warnings were posted in Florida, beginning with a tropical storm warning for Dry Tortugas at 21:00 UTC on June 3.
 At 09:00 UTC on the following day, the National Hurricane Center issued a tropical storm watch from Anclote Key to Pensacola.
-The tropical storm watch was upgraded to a hurricane warning six hours later, simultaneous to a new tropical storm warning being issued from south of Anclote Key to Bonita Beach.
+The tropical storm watch was upgraded to a hurricane warning six hours later, simultaneously to a new tropical storm warning being issued from south of Anclote Key to Bonita Beach.

-On June 4, Florida governor Lawton Chiles declared a state of emergency for northern and central Gulf Coast counties of the state.
+On June 4, Florida Governor Lawton Chiles declared a state of emergency for northern and central Gulf Coast counties of the state.
 Mandatory evacuations were ordered for portions of Citrus, Franklin, Jefferson, Liberty, Taylor, and Wakulla counties.
-Approximately 2,700 people evacuated from the Gulf Coast of Florida.
+Approximately 2,700 people were evacuated from the Gulf Coast of Florida.
 Although no mandatory evacuation was issued in Bay County, 555 people sought shelter anyway.
 Throughout the Big Bend region of Florida, several county offices, courthouses, schools, and universities – including Florida A&M University, Florida State University, and Tallahassee Community College – closed for at least a partial or full day on June 5.